B4mbus/thyme/docs/thyme.md

 #### **`new <project-dir> <src> <out>`** Initializes a new fennel project.

+> This option will always create a default config.
 - `<project-dir>` Path to the project directory (<sup>defaults to `.`</sup>).
 - `<src>` The name of the source directory (<sup>defaults to `fnl`</sup>).
 - `<out>` The name of the output directory (<sup>defaults to `lua`</sup>).
 - `--no-git -n` Don't do `git init` in the project dir.
-- `--generate -g` Automatically generate a default config.

 #### **`config <value> <value> ...`** Displays one value or the entire config.

-> If no argument is passed it shows the entire config.
-To specify nested values use a dot (e.g. `compiler-options.lua`).
+> If no argument is passed it shows the entire **set** config To specify nested values use a dot (e.g. `compiler-options.lua`).
 - `<value>` One or more values, e.g. `src compiler-options.lua`.
-- `--generate -g` Automatically generate a default config.
+- `--whole -w` Shows all the configuration values instead of just the ones affected by the config.
+- `--reset -r` Reset the current config to a default one or create a default one if it doesn't exist.

 #### **`build`** Builds the project by reading values from config or CLI.